axbjos/geometry_website/README.md

 2. **Create a Python Virtual Environment**

+    This is a Flask-based Python Web App.
+It is necessary to use the pip installer to install several different packages as can be found in "requirements.txt"

-    This is a simple Flask-based Python Web App.
-It is advisable to use a Python Virtual Environment to keep this app's dependencies separate from other Python dependencies on the target machine.
-To create a Virtual Environment do the following from within the geometry_calculator_web directory:
+    It is advisable to use a Python Virtual Environment to keep Calculator App's dependencies separate from other Python dependencies on the target machine.
+To learn more about why Python environments are often used and how visit: https://docs.python.org/3/tutorial/venv.html

+    Again, make sure you are in the geometry_calculator_web direction created by the git clone.
+Then do the following:

     Unix OS's:
-    > python3 -m venv venv
+    `python3 -m venv .`

     Windows:
-    > python -m venv venv
+    `python -m venv .`

+    On Unix system a new directory should be created named "bin."
+On Windows it will be named "Scripts."
+Use the "activate" script to activate the Python virtual environment.

-3. **Activate the Virtual Environment:**
+3. **Activate the PythonVirtual Environment:**

-    Unix OS's:
-    >source venv/bin/activate
+    Unix OS's (use the unix "source" command to run the script):
+    `source bin/activate`

     Windows:
-    >venv\Scripts\activate.bat
+    `Scripts\activate.bat`

 4. **Install App Dependencies Using the Python Package Tool:**

-    Rather than using pip to install the required packages, such as Flask, etc., all dependencies are in the requirements.txt file.
+    Rather than using pip to install all the required dependencies manually one-by-one, all dependencies are listed in the requirements.txt file.
+Have pip automatically install them.

-    > pip install -r requirements.txt
+    `pip install -r requirements.txt`

-    In a virtual environment that was create using Python 3, on Unix OS's there no need to use pip3.
+    In a virtual environment that was created using Python 3 on Unix OS's there no need to use the command pip3.
 You can, but pip also works in this instance.

 5. Run the Application:

-    > python GeometryCalcWeb.py
+    `python GeometryCalcWeb.py`

     The App should now be running.
 Access it via `localhost:5000`